HE-Wenjian/SGXlinger/README.md

     $ sudo reboot
     ```

-1. After rebooting, you can use command `$ uname -a` to check if you have booted to a correct kernel.
+1. After rebooting, you can use command `$ uname -a` to check if you have booted to the correct kernel.
 If you use the patch in this repository, the command should display:

     ```
     $ uname -a